Forza.guide

 Symptom → likely cause → adjustment.
 Drive a few laps, find the matching card, change one thing.

 How to use this section: Notice where in the corner the problem happens (braking / turn-in / mid-corner / exit).
 Find the card whose symptom matches.
 The fix list is ordered most-effective first — start with the top item, test, and only move down the list if it didn't help.
+Make small changes and re-test between each one.
 Never apply multiple fixes at once.

 Understeer Cards (car pushes wide, won't turn)